 While I was pregnant, I took a free online course that was offered by my hospital.
 I also found Cloud Mom on Youtube.
 She has some practical, quick videos.
 If you know someone who successfully breastfed, ask them for any advice.
 Surround yourself with positivity and those who will support you.
 Try to tune out the naysayers.
 Just because nursing was not for them, does not mean it isn’t for you and your baby.

-3. Use a Nursing Pillow
+3. Use a nursing pillow.

 During the early stages while your body is getting used to breastfeeding, it can be painful!
-Although the pain decreased over time, there were days that I applied cream every single time I finished nursing to help with the pain, especially duing those first 2 months.
-I chose to use Lansinoh HPA Lanolin because it is 100% safe for baby and easily available.
+Although the pain decreased over time, there were days that I applied cream every single time I finished nursing to help with the pain, especially during those first 2 months.
+I chose to use Lansinoh HPA Lanolin* because it is 100% safe for baby and easily available.
 The Lanolin was a life saver and helped me not give up!

 I had purchased bras to wear during the day, but had forgotten about night.
 After I got home from the hospital I quickly ordered a Wirefree Comfort Wrap Nursing Sleep Bra*.
 It was so comfortable and and made it easier to sleep (the little sleep that I got)!

-6. Use a Comfortable Chair
+6. Use a comfortable chair to breastfeed.

 The nurses had told me to use a pillow under my son for support, but that really seemed to just get in the way.
 Then I switched to feeding my son in our recliner which has padded arms.
 Having the comfortable arm supports helped me hold my son better and in turn helped him get a better latch.

-reviews and articles on them.
-Ultimately, I purchased the Medela Harmony Manual Breast Pump and loved it!
+Before purchasing a pump, I read multiple reviews and articles on them.
+Ultimately, I purchased the Medela Harmony Manual Breast Pump* and loved it!
 It is easy to use and clean.
 I highly recommend it.

 While you are on this journey, it may seem like little progress is being made, but each week will be better than the last.
-When I would get discouraged, I would think back to a week ago and realize that my son and I had both made progress.
-Either I was in less pain, or my son was latching better.
-When I focused on the progress instead of the current struggle, I was more motivated to continue.
-Eventually it became like second nature for both of us.
+When you get discouraged, think back to a week ago and how far you’ve both come.

 If you are starting out right now, and it is a struggle, please know that it gets better with time.
 Don’t be afraid to ask for help and advise.
-If you have any questions or just need some encouragement, feel free to email me.